Loans

 To work out the cheapest student towns we took price data from a range of sources for each student town, then averaged and ranked them from lowest to highest.
 The metrics included;

-The data was collected and analysed in May 2023.
+The data was collected and analysed in July and August, 2025.

 Things of note